PIGWEB-EU/FAIR-guidelines/README.md

   attributes.
 See also chapters 4, 5 and 6.

-- Attaching a license to the data (e.g. through its metadata) so that people know about the restrictions for re-use.
-The least restrictive license allows for the widest re-use, as licences are not only binding for external users, but also for the data creator’s re-use of the data.
+- Attaching a license to the data (e.g. through its metadata) so that people know about the restrictions for reuse.
+The least restrictive license allows for the widest reuse, as licences are not only binding for external users, but also for the data creator’s reuse of the data.

 ## Some myths and misunderstandings around FAIR

 In discussions on FAIR data, there can be some confusion on the advantages and disadvantages of FAIR data.
-Researchers tend to see several risks and disadvantages associated with publishing FAIR data for re-use.
+Researchers tend to see several risks and disadvantages associated with publishing FAIR data for reuse.
 Some of the most well-known “myths” and misunderstandings are discussed here, using some often-heard statements.

 ***Statement: “Being FAIR” means that I give up control over my